 - Top with whipped cream and nutmeg if desired.

-You can simply use 1 1/2 to 2 times the coffee you would normally use when making coffee.
+- You can use 1 1/2 to 2 times the coffee you would normally use when making coffee.

-If you have a home grinder, grind the coffee very fine.
-Espresso is typically ground very fine to let the coffee flavor really come through.
+- If you have a home grinder, grind the coffee to a very fine consistency.
+Espresso is typically ground very fine to let the coffee flavor come through.

 - Flat White